andrewbouras/RESIDUAL-INFLAMMATORY-RISK-IN-STATIN-TREATED-ADULTS-NHANES-ANALYSIS/manuscript/RIR_Manuscript_WithTablesAndFigures.md

 ### Data Source and Study Population

-This analysis utilized publicly available data from the National Health and Nutrition Examination Survey (NHANES), a nationally representative, cross-sectional survey of non-institutionalized U.S. civilians conducted by the National Center for Health Statistics (NCHS).¹² NHANES employs a complex, multistage probability sampling design with oversampling of certain demographic groups to produce reliable subpopulation estimates.
+This analysis utilized publicly available data from the National Health and Nutrition Examination Survey (NHANES), a nationally representative, cross-sectional survey of non-institutionalized U.S. civilians conducted by the National Center for Health Statistics (NCHS).¹² NHANES employs a complex, multistage probability sampling design with oversampling of certain demographic groups (older adults, racial/ethnic minorities) to produce reliable subpopulation estimates.
+The survey combines standardized health interviews, physical examinations, and laboratory assessments conducted in mobile examination centers.

-Five survey cycles were included: 2005-2006, 2007-2008, 2009-2010, 2015-2016, and 2017-2020 (pre-pandemic).
-Cycles 2011-2014 were excluded due to limitations in harmonizing hs-CRP laboratory data across the analytic pipeline.
-The 2017-2020 cycle combined pre-pandemic data from 2017-2018 and 2019-March 2020 per NCHS analytic guidance.
+Five survey cycles were included: 2005-2006 (cycle D), 2007-2008 (cycle E), 2009-2010 (cycle F), 2015-2016 (cycle I), and 2017-2020 (pre-pandemic, cycle P).
+Cycles 2011-2014 (G, H) were excluded due to limitations in harmonizing hs-CRP laboratory data across the automated extraction pipeline; these cycles used different laboratory file naming conventions that could not be reliably integrated.
+The 2017-2020 cycle combined pre-pandemic data from 2017-2018 and 2019-March 2020 per NCHS analytic guidance, using the WTMECPRP and WTSAFPRP weights.

-Participants were eligible if they were aged ≥20 years, attended the mobile examination center and provided a fasting blood sample (required for LDL-C calculation), had measured hs-CRP, and had prescription medication data available for statin ascertainment.
-Participants with hs-CRP >10 mg/L were excluded to remove acute inflammation likely reflecting infectious or transient inflammatory processes rather than chronic cardiovascular risk.¹³
+Participants were eligible if they were aged ≥20 years, attended the mobile examination center, provided a fasting blood sample (required for Friedewald LDL-C calculation), had valid hs-CRP measurement, and had prescription medication data available for statin ascertainment.
+Fasting status was confirmed by self-report of ≥8 hours since last food or beverage consumption.
+Participants with hs-CRP >10 mg/L were excluded to remove acute inflammation likely reflecting infectious or transient inflammatory processes rather than chronic cardiovascular risk, consistent with American Heart Association recommendations.¹³

+### NHANES Data Files

+The following NHANES public-use data files were accessed for each cycle: demographics (DEMO), fasting questionnaire (FASTQX), laboratory biochemistry including lipid panel (TRIGLY, TCHOL, HDL) and hs-CRP (CRP or HSCRP, depending on cycle), glycohemoglobin (GHB), fasting glucose (GLU), blood pressure examination (BPX), body measures (BMX), prescription medications (RXQ_RX, RXQ_DRUG), smoking questionnaire (SMQ), and diabetes questionnaire (DIQ).
+File suffixes corresponded to cycle codes (e.g., DEMO_D for 2005-2006, P_DEMO for 2017-2020).
+All files were downloaded from the NCHS website (https://wwwn.cdc.gov/nchs/nhanes/) in SAS transport format (.XPT) and processed using Python 3.11 with pandas 2.1.

 ### Variable Definitions

-Current statin use was ascertained from NHANES prescription medication interview files (RXQ_RX).
-Participants were classified as statin users if they reported taking any HMG-CoA reductase inhibitor in the past 30 days, identified through generic drug name matching (atorvastatin, simvastatin, rosuvastatin, pravastatin, lovastatin, fluvastatin, pitavastatin) and Multum Lexicon therapeutic classification code 358.
+**Statin Use.** Current statin use was ascertained from NHANES prescription medication interview files (RXQ_RX).
+Participants reported all prescription medications taken in the past 30 days, which were coded using Multum Lexicon drug database identifiers.
+Participants were classified as statin users if they reported taking any HMG-CoA reductase inhibitor, identified through both generic drug name matching (atorvastatin, simvastatin, rosuvastatin, pravastatin, lovastatin, fluvastatin, pitavastatin) and Multum Lexicon therapeutic classification code 358 (antihyperlipidemic agents, HMG-CoA reductase inhibitors).
+Combination products containing statins (e.g., atorvastatin/amlodipine) were also captured.
+Statin intensity was not classified due to inconsistent dose reporting across cycles.

+**Lipid Panel.** Total cholesterol (LBXTC), HDL-C (LBDHDD), and triglycerides (LBXTR) were measured enzymatically in serum specimens collected after an overnight fast.
+Lipid assays were performed at collaborative laboratories (Lipoprotein Analytical Laboratory, Johns Hopkins University; University of Minnesota) with standardization to CDC reference methods.
 LDL-C was calculated using the Friedewald equation: LDL-C = total cholesterol − HDL-C − (triglycerides/5), expressed in mg/dL.¹⁴ Calculations were restricted to participants with triglycerides <400 mg/dL, above which the Friedewald equation becomes unreliable.
+Direct LDL-C measurement was used as a secondary approach when calculated LDL-C was unavailable and triglycerides were <400 mg/dL.

-hs-CRP was measured in serum using latex-enhanced nephelometry.¹⁵ The threshold of ≥2 mg/L was used to define elevated inflammatory risk based on established cardiovascular risk stratification guidelines.¹⁶
+**High-Sensitivity C-Reactive Protein.** hs-CRP (LBXHSCRP or LBXCRP, depending on cycle) was measured in serum using latex-enhanced nephelometry (Behring Nephelometer II Analyzer System, Siemens Healthcare Diagnostics).¹⁵ The assay has a lower limit of detection (LOD) of 0.1 mg/L and coefficient of variation (CV) <8% across the reportable range.
+Values below the LOD were reported as LOD/√2 (0.07 mg/L).
+The threshold of ≥2 mg/L was used to define elevated inflammatory risk based on American Heart Association/Centers for Disease Control and Prevention cardiovascular risk stratification guidelines.¹⁶

-Diabetes was defined as HbA1c ≥6.5%, fasting plasma glucose ≥126 mg/dL, self-reported physician diagnosis, or current use of insulin or oral hypoglycemic agents, consistent with American Diabetes Association criteria.¹⁷ Prediabetes was defined as HbA1c 5.7-6.4% or fasting glucose 100-125 mg/dL in the absence of diabetes.¹⁷ Participants were categorized into mutually exclusive glycemic status groups: diabetes, prediabetes, or normal glycemia.
+**Glycemic Status.** Diabetes was defined as HbA1c ≥6.5% (LBXGH), fasting plasma glucose ≥126 mg/dL (LBXGLU), self-reported physician diagnosis (DIQ010), or current use of insulin (DIQ050) or oral hypoglycemic agents (DIQ070), consistent with American Diabetes Association criteria.¹⁷ Prediabetes was defined as HbA1c 5.7-6.4% or fasting glucose 100-125 mg/dL in the absence of diabetes.¹⁷ Participants were categorized into mutually exclusive glycemic status groups: diabetes, prediabetes, or normal glycemia.
+HbA1c was measured using high-performance liquid chromatography (Tosoh G7/G8 analyzers), standardized to the National Glycohemoglobin Standardization Program.

-Hypertension was defined as systolic blood pressure ≥130 mm Hg, diastolic blood pressure ≥80 mm Hg (mean of up to three measurements), or self-reported current use of antihypertensive medication.¹⁸ Obesity was defined as body mass index (BMI) ≥30 kg/m², calculated from measured height and weight.
-Current smoking was defined as self-report of ≥100 lifetime cigarettes and currently smoking every day or some days.
-Self-reported race and Hispanic origin were combined into five categories per NHANES public-use file classifications: Mexican American, Other Hispanic, Non-Hispanic White, Non-Hispanic Black, and Other/Multi-racial.
+**Cardiovascular Risk Factors.** Hypertension was defined as systolic blood pressure ≥130 mm Hg, diastolic blood pressure ≥80 mm Hg (mean of up to three measurements using a mercury sphygmomanometer per standardized protocol), or self-reported current use of antihypertensive medication (BPQ050A).¹⁸ Obesity was defined as body mass index (BMI) ≥30 kg/m², calculated from measured height (stadiometer) and weight (digital scale).
+Current smoking was defined as self-report of ≥100 lifetime cigarettes and currently smoking every day or some days (SMQ020, SMQ040).

+**Demographics.** Age was recorded in years at interview.
+Sex was self-reported as male or female.
+Self-reported race and Hispanic origin (RIDRETH1, RIDRETH3) were combined into five categories per NHANES public-use file classifications: Mexican American, Other Hispanic, Non-Hispanic White, Non-Hispanic Black, and Other/Multi-racial.
+Education level (DMDEDUC2) and poverty-income ratio (INDFMPIR) were obtained but not included in primary models.

+### Missing Data

+Complete-case analysis was used for each variable.
+Among the 12,896 eligible fasting adults, missing data rates were: hs-CRP 0.3%, total cholesterol 0.2%, HDL-C 0.4%, triglycerides 0.4%, HbA1c 2.1%, fasting glucose 1.8%, blood pressure 1.2%, BMI 0.8%, and statin ascertainment 0.1%.
+Among the 577 statin users with LDL-C <70 mg/dL, missing data for regression covariates ranged from 0% to 3.5%.
+Given low missingness rates (<5% for all key variables), multiple imputation was not performed.

 ### Outcomes